Is Uganda safe for Tourists? Uganda-Safety-Security in 2025

 Follow the Rules in Uganda’s National Parks and Preserves:

 Parks are under the jurisdiction of the Uganda Wildlife Authority, gardens are well-regulated, and the rules are strictly enforced.
-Besides Uganda Wildlife Authority’s rules, we have added some of our own to keep you safe and secure on your Safari in Uganda.
+Besides Uganda Wildlife Authority’s rules, we have added some of our own to keep you safe and secure during your safari in Uganda.

 No movement on foot without an armed Ranger escort outside of the park; stay with your driver-guide